kEND/kEND.github.io/_posts/2020-04-29-the-one-video-on-covid-to-watch-this-week.md

 2. I believe that no Pandemic justifies taking away basic human rights.

 3. I'm interested in Covid-19, the response taken by governments, the response of the people to those actions.
-This can overwhelm, but I'm not overwhelmed because I'm ultimately filled with hope in following Jesus who set things right in my life.
-He desires to set things right in your life.
+This can overwhelm, but I'm not overwhelmed because I'm ultimately filled with hope in following Jesus.
+He desires to set things right in our lives.
 He will return to set things right in this world.

+4. BitChute allows all sorts of content.
+Casual browsing could shock you. :-)

 [abc23]: https://www.turnto23.com/news/coronavirus/video-interview-with-dr-dan-erickson-and-dr-artin-massihi-taken-down-from-youtube